1

 Total Budget: $250M

-• 2.5% innovators (vote for free or minimal incentive)
+• 2.5% innovators (vote for free because they’re excited)

 • 13.5% early adopters ($0.25/vote)